Balance of Payments of Georgia (III Quarter 2016)

 Balance of Payments statistic is compiled according to the methodology provided by the IMF's "Balance of Payments Manual, Fifth edition".

-The current account deficit amounted to 280.3 million USD (651.4 million GEL or 7.9 percent of the same period GDP) in the third quarter of 2015.
+The current account deficit amounted to 316.7million USD (735.6 million GEL or 8.4 percent of the same period GDP) in the third quarter of 2016.

 The negative balance of goods is the major contributor to the current account deficit.
-Trade of goods deficit increased by 5.6 percent annually and amounted to 1.2billion USD (2.7 billion GEL).
-Exports reduced by 24.1 percent and imports decreased by 8.9 percent annually.
-Excluding the granted hepatitis C elimination medicaments from 2015 imports, the imports of goods annual reduction is 17.1 percent.
+Trade of goods deficit increased by 56.6 percent annually (decreased by 7.0 percent excluding the imports of granted hepatitis C elimination medicines) and amounted to 1.8 billion USD (4.3 billion GEL).
+Exports decreased by 1.8 percent while imports increased by 33.2 percent annually.
+Excluding the granted hepatitis C elimination medicines from imports, the imports of goods annual reduction was 4.7 percent.

 The positive balance of services (mostly due to exports of travel services) partially offsets the negative balance of goods.
-Exports of services increased by 8.2 percent, while imports of services decreased by 2.1 percent annually.
-The balance of travel services is the largest positive component of services account.
-Export of travel services increased by 14.2 percent annually and amounted to 741.8 million USD (1.7 billion GEL).
+Exports of services increased by 7.8 percent and imports - by 8.2 percent.
+The balance of travel services is the largest positive component of the services account.
+Export of travel services increased by 10.1 percent annually and amounted to 817.0 million USD (1.9 billion GEL).

-The positive balance of current transfers partially offsets current account deficit.
-Credit of current transfers increased by 15.3 percent annually and totaled to 468.0 million USD (1.1 billion GEL).
-The driver for growth was government sector transfers that increased 5.1 times annually.
-International aid received for hepatitis C elimination program (amounting to 175.2 million USD) is included in this figure.
-Credit of other sector transfers is reduced by 34.1 percent in the third quarter.
+The positive balance of the current transfers partially offsets current account deficit.
+Credit of current transfers increased 2.6 times annually totaling 1.2 billion USD (2.8 billion GEL).
+The growth was driven by the government sector transfers that increased 4.1 times annually, mainly due to the international aid received for hepatitis C elimination program (911.6 million USD).

-Net foreign direct investments, significant item for financing the current account deficit, amounted to 473.6 million USD (1.1 billion GEL)1 accounting for 13.4 percent of Georgian GDP for the third quarter.
-Direct investments inflows went predominantly in transport and communication, financial and manufacturing sectors in the third quarter of 2015.
+Net foreign direct investments, significant item for financing the current account deficit, amounted to 421.0 million USD (977.6 million GEL)1 accounting for 11.2 percent of the third quarter GDP.
+The largest investment inflows were directed to transport, construction and industry sectors.

 1FDI data slightly differs from Geostat's preliminary statistics.
 FDI data usually rises after the annual survey, due to corrections made to the quarterly profit-loss data.
 According to the IMF's methodology and the recommendations of the 2012 IMF ROSC mission, BOP quarterly statistic is adjusted in order to correct this problem.
 After the completion of the annual survey, the final FDI data is released by Geostat and the BOP FDI record is adjusted accordingly.